 Basic Vehicle Control.
 You will be tested on your skill to control the vehicle.
 You will be asked to move your vehicle forward, backward, and turn it within a defined area.
 These areas may be marked with traffic lanes, cones, barriers, or something similar.
 The examiner will tell you how each control test is to be done.

 On-road Test.
 You will be tested on your skill to safely drive your vehicle in a variety of traffic situations.
-The situations may include left and right turns, intersections, railroad crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
-The examiner will tell you where to drive.
+The situations may include left and right turns, intersections, railroad crossings, curves, up and down grades, single or multi-lane roads, streets, or highways etc.